ndiego/genesis-featured-page-advanced/readme.txt

 1. Admin and frontend view of the Genesis - Featured Page Advanced widget.
 Highlights normal usage and advanced usage.

 == Changelog ==

+= 1.6.0 =
+* Added option to insert More Text on new line (wrapped in a div)
+* Added support for adjusting the size of custom images

+= 1.6.0 =
+* Added internal support for centering images - per user request
+* Added support for alt tags on custom images
+* Added automatic deactivation of plugin if user switch to non-Genesis theme

 = 1.5.1 =
 * Added ability to add HTML markup to custom content box - per user request